github/docs/content/github/managing-security-vulnerabilities/removing-a-collaborator-from-a-security-advisory.md

 ---
 title: Removing a collaborator from a security advisory
-intro: 'When you remove a collaborator from a security advisory, they lose read and write access to the security advisory''s discussion and metadata.'
+intro: 'When you remove a collaborator from a security advisory, they lose read and write access to the security advisory\'s discussion and metadata.'
 versions:
   free-pro-team: '*'
 ---